lsouthard/Matching/README.md

 * You will need all of your matching variables to also be numeric.
 * GenMatch cannot run if there are any NA's in your dataframe.
 * The more people you have in your control, the higher likihood you can match and you can match on more variables!
-* See my respirotry munging for more information.
+* See my repository munging for more information.

 **How to do the match:**
 Here is the entire code you will need.
 I've chosen to use comments next to each line to explain what's happening in the code.